-All allegations are acted upon promptly by King's College once it has received the notice or a formal complaint.
+All allegations are acted upon promptly by King's College (Recipient) once it has received the notice or a formal complaint.
 Complaints can take 60-120 business days to resolve, typically.
-There are always exceptions and extenuating circumstances that can cause a resolution to take longer, but the College will avoid all undue delays within its control.
+There are always exceptions and extenuating circumstances that can cause a resolution to take longer, but the King's College (Recipient) will avoid all undue delays within its control.

-Any time the general timeframes for resolution outlined in King's College procedures will be delayed, the College will provide written notice to the parties of the delay, the cause of the delay, and an estimate of the anticipated additional time that will be needed as a result of the delay.
+Any time the general timeframes for resolution outlined in King's College (Recipient) procedures will be delayed, King's College (Recipient) will provide written notice to the parties of the delay, the cause of the delay, and an estimate of the anticipated additional time that will be needed as a result of the delay.